jenkinsci/helm-charts/charts/jenkins/README.md

 Keystore itself should be placed in front of `jenkinsKeyStoreBase64Encoded` key and in base64 encoded format.
 To achieve that after having `keystore.jks` file simply do this: `cat keystore.jks | base64` and paste the output in front of `jenkinsKeyStoreBase64Encoded`.
 After enabling `httpsKeyStore.enable` make sure that `httpPort` and `targetPort` are not the same, as `targetPort` will serve https.
 Do not set `controller.httpsKeyStore.httpPort` to `-1` because it will cause readiness and liveliness prob to fail.
-If you already have a kubernetes secret that has keystore and its password you can specify its' name in front of `jenkinsHttpsJksSecretName`, You need to remember that your secret should have proper data key names `jenkins-jks-file` and `https-jks-password`.
+If you already have a kubernetes secret that has keystore and its password you can specify its' name in front of `jenkinsHttpsJksSecretName`, You need to remember that your secret should have proper data key names `jenkins-jks-file` (or override the key name using `jenkinsHttpsJksSecretKey`) and `https-jks-password` (or override the key name using `jenkinsHttpsJksPasswordSecretKey`; additionally you can make it get the password from a different secret using `jenkinsHttpsJksPasswordSecretName`).
 Example:

 ```yaml
 controller: